Signs of Burnout in Women: Why It Looks Different

 There is a version of burnout that gets talked about — the person who stops getting out of bed, who calls in sick, who visibly falls apart.
 That version is real.
 But it is not the version most women experience.
 What women more often describe is something quieter, more insidious, and far harder to name: carrying on while quietly unravelling.

 Burnout in women is clinically documented and measurable.
-The World Health Organisation classifies it as an occupational phenomenon defined by three dimensions: emotional exhaustion, depersonalisation, and a reduced sense of personal accomplishment.
-Research by Christina Maslach and Michael Leiter, whose work underpins most of the academic literature on burnout, consistently shows that women and men experience these three dimensions differently.
-Women tend to score higher on exhaustion; men tend to score higher on depersonalisation.
-That distinction matters, because it shapes everything — the symptoms that surface, the way burnout is interpreted by others, and whether it gets recognised at all.
+The World Health Organisation classifies it, in the ICD-11, as an occupational phenomenon.
+It has three parts: emotional exhaustion, depersonalisation (feeling detached and cynical about the people around you), and a reduced sense of personal accomplishment.
+Christina Maslach and Michael Leiter are the two researchers whose work underpins most of the academic literature on burnout.
+Their research consistently shows that women and men experience these three parts differently.
+Women tend to score higher on exhaustion.
+Men tend to score higher on depersonalisation.
+That difference matters, because it shapes everything — the symptoms that surface, the way burnout is read by other people, and whether it gets recognised at all.

 The result is that women frequently reach the crisis point before anyone — including themselves — calls it burnout.